About Asbestos Exposure at VA Medical Center Dayton — What Workers and Tradesmen Need to Know

 Boilermakers, pipefitters, heat and frost insulators, electricians, and maintenance workers who serviced these campuses are now being diagnosed with mesothelioma, asbestosis, and related diseases — decades after their work.

 Boilermakers worked directly on and around boiler fireboxes, refractory linings, and steam-generating equipment.
 During maintenance shutdowns and equipment replacement, boilermaker work may have generated heavy airborne dust concentrations in confined spaces.
-Members affiliated with Boilermakers Local 27 in Missouri are alleged to have performed this work at institutional facilities throughout the state.
+Members affiliated with Boilermakers Local 900 in Ohio are alleged to have performed this work at institutional facilities throughout the state.

 Pipefitters and steamfitters cut, removed, and replaced pipe insulation throughout steam distribution systems.
 They are alleged to have handled Thermobestos, calcium silicate pipe insulation, and ceiling tile pipe coverings during valve replacements and system modifications.
-Workers affiliated with UA Local 562 (St. Louis) or UA Local 268 (Kansas City) may have performed extensive work at hospital facilities across Missouri.
+Workers affiliated with UA Local 120 may have performed extensive work at hospital facilities across Ohio.

 Heat and frost insulators applied, maintained, and removed asbestos-containing insulation products as their primary trade function — every shift, throughout their careers.
-Insulators working in Missouri hospitals are alleged to have handled these materials daily, frequently without respiratory protection or hazard information from manufacturers.
-Members of Heat and Frost Insulators Local 1 (St. Louis) or Local 27 (Kansas City) may have performed this work during facility expansions and renovations spanning multiple decades.
+Insulators working in Ohio hospitals are alleged to have handled these materials daily, frequently without respiratory protection or hazard information from manufacturers.
+Members of Heat and Frost Insulators Local 1 may have performed this work during facility expansions and renovations spanning multiple decades.

 HVAC mechanics disturbed asbestos-containing duct insulation and gasket materials during system repairs.
 Work in ceiling spaces and mechanical rooms concentrated airborne fiber exposure during cutting, removal, or maintenance of materials that may have contained asbestos.